microsoft/LightGBM/R-package/README.md

 The `build_r.R` script builds the package in a temporary directory called `lightgbm_r`.
 It will destroy and recreate that directory each time you run the script.
 That script supports the following command-line options:

 - `--skip-install`: Build the package tarball, but do not install it.
-- `--use-gpu`: Build a GPU-enabled versioon of the library
+- `--use-gpu`: Build a GPU-enabled version of the library.
 - `--use-mingw`: Force the use of MinGW toolchain, regardless of R version.
 - `--use-msys2`: Force the use of MSYS2 toolchain, regardless of R version.